 - Scheduling garden coaching.
 With notes in hand, you’ll be ready for the fall planting season!

-Other Tasks in the July Organic Garden
+In the July Organic Garden

 - Watch for wilting.
 The average garden needs 1″ of water a week.
 But plants will tell you if they need watering by drooping.